Filih55/Multi-Platform-Media-Downloader/README.md

 │   └── ... (other archive files)
 │
 └── Logs/
-    └── session_20250423_1430.log
+    └── session_YYYYMMDD_HHMM.log
----

 ## 📜 Logging
 Every session is logged to Logs/session_YYYYMMDD_HHMM.log.
-Logs contain timestamps, download actions, and error messages.
+Each log entry includes:

+Timestamp

+Download actions

+Error messages (if any)

-View logs via the View Download Logs menu or by opening the Logs folder directly.
+You can view logs via the View Download Logs menu or by opening the Logs folder directly.
----

 ## ⚠️ Important Notes
-This script is just a wrapper for gallery-dl.
-Please respect the gallery-dl license and the terms of service of each platform.
+This script is a wrapper for gallery-dl.
+Please respect the gallery-dl license and the Terms of Service of each platform.

-Use responsibly – do not excessively scrape or violate any platform's rules.
+Use responsibly – avoid excessive scraping or any activity that may violate platform rules.

-Some features (e.g., Instagram Stories) heavily depend on valid cookies and may break if the platform changes its layout.
+Some features (e.g., Instagram Stories) depend heavily on valid cookies and may break if the platform changes its layout or authentication mechanism.

 For gallery-dl specific issues, refer to the official documentation.
----

 ## 🤝 Contributing
-Feel free to fork, open issues, or submit pull requests.
-Ideas for improvement:
+Contributions are welcome!
+Feel free to:

+Fork the repository

+Open issues for bugs or feature requests

+Submit pull requests

+Suggested Enhancements
-Support for more platforms (Pixiv, Flickr, DeviantArt)
+Support for additional platforms (Pixiv, Flickr, DeviantArt)

 Simple GUI mode

-Integrate yt-dlp for richer YouTube features
+Integration with yt-dlp for richer YouTube features

 Multi‑threaded parallel downloads
----

 ## 📄 License
-MIT License – free to use and modify.
-However, you must comply with each platform's terms of service when downloading content.
+This project is licensed under the MIT License – free to use and modify.
+However, you must comply with each platform's Terms of Service when downloading content.
----

 ## 🙏 Credits
-gallery-dl – The core engine
+gallery-dl – The core download engine
----

-###Made with ❤️ for the digital archiving community
+Made with ❤️ for the digital archiving community

+For questions or support, please open an issue on GitHub.